grero/DataProcessingTools/README.md

 The main keys, e.g. 'subjects', 'subject', etc, represent the names of the different levels, while the `pattern` key within each level specifies a regular expression for parsing that particular level.
 For example, the pattern for the `session` level is `(session)([a-z0-9]+)`, which will match any string starting witn "session".
 Whatever comes after, e.g. "session01" or "sessioneye", will be used as an identifier for that session.
 Finally, the `order` key specifies the order of the level in the hierarchy.
-In the example, the level `subjects` at the top of the hierarchy, i.e. it anchors all the other levels, while the level `cell` is at the bottom.
+In the example, the level `subjects` is at the top of the hierarchy, i.e. it anchors all the other levels, while the level `cell` is at the bottom.